 Learning how to mix modern and vintage decor empowers designers to blend existing spaces with contemporary and classic furnishings.
-Don’t worry, whether you have an unlimited budget or need elegant decor that won’t break the bank, Pepper + Vetiver home decor helps you add vintage pieces to a modern home or spruce up your antique rooms with sophisticated modern decor.
+Don’t worry, whether you have an unlimited budget or need elegant decoration that won’t break the bank, Pepper + Vetiver home decor helps you add vintage pieces to a modern home or spruce up your antique rooms with sophisticated modern decor.
 Along the way, you’ll learn how to incorporate vintage pieces into any modern design without shoving furniture or accessories into a corner and hoping no one notices!
 Mixing modern with vintage is always a design forward approach, creating a curated look for your home.
 Let’s get started as we Learn How to Mix Modern and Vintage Décor in 2022.

 Defining Vintage and Modern

 Vintage and modern are terms that get thrown around design and decor circles with different meanings.
 Let’s see if we can clarify.
 Vintage is often used in wine and design circles to denote high quality, and though age does not always factor into the definition, vintage does imply a piece that evokes an era that precedes the present day by between 30 and 100 years.
-Though the term antique is often thought to be a simile of vintage, antiques are actually much older and directly correlated to their age, which are furniture and décor more than 100 years old.
+Though the term "antique" is often thought to be a simile of vintage, antiques are actually much older and directly correlated to their age, which are furniture and décor more than 100 years old.
 The use of the term modern is most often used as a synonym for new, current, present-day, and contemporary.
 However, designers also use modern as a synonym for modernism, which was a global movement from 1930 to 1970, also called midcentury modern design.
 In general, modern evokes styles that are present day, new, or trending within the last 30 years.

 Incorporate Harmony with Your Decor